 The deep waters of Lake Superior have made it an important shipping lane in North America.
 Lake Superior is connected to the rest of the St. Lawrence Seaway via the Great Lakes Waterway.

 Lake Superior has also proven to be a place of storms.
 During the autumn months, particularly November, winds from the Arctic regions and Gulf of Mexico converge over the region.
 Lake Superior still has enough warmth left to create storms.
 One such storm proved to be especially tragic.

 On November 10, 1975, the famous “Gale Of November” occurred on Lake Superior.
-The SS Edmund Fitzgerald was carrying taconite iron ore from Duluth, Minnesota.
+The SS Edmund Fitzgerald departed from Superior, Wisconsin carrying taconite iron ore.
 The intended destination was Detroit.
 The ship was lost, sinking in the storm.
 All 29 of the ship’s crew died in the shipwreck as a result of the storm.
 Over 300 shipwrecks have taken place on Lake Superior.

 Despite its importance for shipping, Lake Superior has fewer people living along its coasts than most of the other Great Lakes.
 Most of the Superior basin is covered in forests.
 Soils in the Lake Superior basin tend to be underdeveloped relative to the other lakes.
 The cool climate and poor soil quality is why there is far less agricultural output.

 Lake Superior has fewer dissolved nutrients in its waters relative to its size than the other Great Lakes.
 It is an oligotrophic lake and has far lower algal production, tending to be clearer than the other lakes.

 This affects the kind of fish found in Lake Superior.
 Lake trout, among at least 80 species of fish, which are found in cold waters with low levels of dissolved oxygen, can be found in Lake Superior.